-Board of Directors and Committee meetings held during the financial year ended December 31, 2014 were as follows:
+Board of Directors and Committee meetings held during the financial year ended December 31, 2015 were as follows:

 Type of Meeting # of Meetings Held

-Board of Directors 7 (1)
+Board of Directors 9(1)

 Audit Committee 4

-Remuneration Committee 3
+Remuneration Committee 4

 Environmental, Health and Safety Committee (2) 3

-(1) This number does not include Board resolutions signed in lieu of meetings and does not include meetings held by independent Board members.
+(1) This number does not include Board resolutions signed in lieu of meetings and does not include meetings held by independent Board members.(2) Hereinafter referred to as the "Environmental, H&S Committee".

-The following summarizes each director's attendance at Board and Committee meetings during the year ended December 31, 2014.
+The following summarizes each director's attendance at Board and Committee meetings during the year ended December 31, 2015.

-Directors Board of Directors Meetings Attended (1) Audit Committee Meetings Attended Environmental, H&S Committee Meetings Attended Remuneration Committee Meetings Attended TOM A. BRUCE JONES, CBE Chairman of the Board and Chairman of the Environmental, H&S Committee 7 N/A (2) 3 N/A (2) GEORGE J. BUNZE, CPA, CMA Chairman of the Audit Committee and Member of the Remuneration Committee 7 3 N/A (2) 3 GIANNI CHIARVA Vice-Chairman of the Board and Chairman of the Remuneration Committee 7 N/A (2) N/A (2) 3 BRIAN MCMANUS President and CEO 7 N/A (2) N/A (2) N/A (2) NYCOL PAGEAU-GOYETTE Member of the Remuneration Committee, the Environmental, H&S Committee, the Audit Committee and Lead Director 7 4 3 3 SIMON PELLETIER Member of the Audit Committee 6 4 N/A (2) N/A (2) DANIEL PICOTTE Member of the Environmental, H&S Committee 7 N/A (2) 3 N/A (2) JOHN BARRIE SHINETON Member of the Audit Committee 7 3 N/A (2) N/A (2) MARY WEBSTER Member of the Environmental, H&S Committee 7 N/A (2) 3 N/A (2)
+Directors Board of Directors Meetings Attended (1) Audit Committee Meetings Attended Environmental, H&S Committee Meetings Attended Remuneration Committee Meetings Attended Tom A. Bruce Jones, CBE Chairman of the Board and Chairman of the Environmental, H&S Committee 9 N/A (2) 3 N/A (2) GEORGE J. BUNZE, CPA, CMA Chairman of the Audit Committee and Member of the Remuneration Committee 8 4 N/A (2) 4 GIANNI CHIARVA Vice-Chairman of the Board and Chairman of the Remuneration Committee 9 N/A (2) N/A (2) 4 JAMES A. MANZI, JR. (3) Member of the Audit Committee 6 2 N/A (2) N/A (2) Brian McManus President and CEO 9 N/A (2) N/A (2) N/A (2) NYCOL PAGEAU-GOYETTE Member of the Remuneration Committee, the Environmental, H&S Committee, the Audit Committee and Lead Director 9 4 3 4 SIMON PELLETIER Member of the Audit Committee 9 4 N/A (2) N/A (2) DANIEL PICOTTE Member of the Environmental, H&S Committee 9 N/A (2) 3 N/A (2) MARY WEBSTER 9 N/A (2) 3 N/A (2)

+Member of the Environmental, H&S Committee